glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 values for the competition. "impact assets" is more correct, but "carbon credits" is a leftover from a legacy system and so it is used here.
 "expectedProduction" is also an alias of 'netWeeklyImpactAssets'.

+Note: If the asset is itself "glw", the wallet will be recording two different types of GLW rewards.
+They should be kept separate.

+Note: Warnings are only used when the algoirthm experiences unexpected errors or fails consistency checks.
+Input validation errors result in an immediate error.

 ## API Architecture